 In May 2011, a formal cost-effectiveness analysis of the Glasgow FLS was published.
 This study concluded that 18 fractures were prevented, including 11 hip fractures and £21,000 was saved per 1,000 patients that were managed though the FLS in the UK.
 Between 1998-2008 the Glasgow FLS saw hip fracture numbers in Glasgow reduced by 7.3% versus an almost 17% increase in England (1.8% per year).
 This effect has been replicated at other sites in the UK, Netherlands, Australia and other developed economies.

-The Department of Health’s strategy paper Falls and Fractures: Effective Interventions in Health and Social Care outlines four objectives, in order of priority, that have been empirically shown to significantly improve the treatment of osteoporosis and the subsequent management of falls risk factors.
+The Department of Health’s strategy paper ‘Falls and Fractures: Effective Interventions in Health and Social Care’ outlines four objectives, in order of priority, that have been empirically shown to significantly improve the treatment of osteoporosis and the subsequent management of falls risk factors.
 An FLS provides a systematic way to locally achieve these objectives.

 There is now good evidence that these services are cost-effective and can result in a reduction in the incidence of fragility fractures in the local population.